Close Menu

 Here’s the step-by-step breakdown:

-Use the decimal version (6.25 ft) for room planning apps and blueprints.
+Use the decimal form (6.25 ft) in room-planning apps and on blueprints.
 Use the feet-and-inches version (6 ft 3 in) when reading a tape measure or describing height to someone.
+For blueprints, use 6.25 ft.
+For tape-measure talks, say 6 ft 3 in.
+For metric projects, jump to 190.5 cm.
+Need speed?
+Type ’75 inches to feet’ in Google Calculator or use the Apple Measure app for on-the-spot conversions.

 According to the National Institute of Standards and Technology (NIST), the U.S. customary inch is defined as exactly 25.4 millimeters, and one foot equals exactly 12 inches.
 This standard has been internationally agreed upon since 1959.
 (Source: NIST Handbook 44, 2024 Edition)